ikhanani/HLS_Downloader/README.md

 ![](/HLSGifs/Make.gif)

-You can now run the project as shown below:
+You can now run the project as shown below.
+The only argument the program takes is the path to the configuration file.
+A default file is provided at `"../config/config.json"`:
 From home/workspace/HLS_Downloader/build:
 ![](/HLSGifs/RunMain.gif)
 ```
 cd ../
 cd bin
-./HLS_Downloader
+./HLS_Downloader ../config/config.json
 ```

 Allow the projct to run as long as you would like.
 The longer it runs, the more footage it saves.